-This revised process will enhance DOS’s ability to more accurately predict overall immigrant visa demand and determine the cut-off dates for visa issuance published in the Visa Bulletin (see Employment-Based Priority Dates and Family-Based Priority Dates) This will help ensure that the maximum number of immigrant visas are issued annually as intended by Congress, and minimize month-to-month fluctuations in Visa Bulletin final action dates.
+This revised process will enhance DOS’s ability to more accurately predict overall immigrant visa demand and determine the cut-off dates for visa issuance published in the Visa Bulletin (see Employment-Based Priority Dates and Family-Based Priority Dates) This will help ensure that the US issues the maximum number of immigrant visas annually as Congress intended, and to minimize month-to-month fluctuations in Visa Bulletin final action dates.

-The Visa Bulletin revisions implement November 2014 executive actions on immigration announced by President Obama and Secretary of Homeland Security Johnson, as detailed in the White House report, Modernizing and Streamlining Our Legal Immigration System for the 21st Century, issued in July 2015.
+The Visa Bulletin revisions implement November 2014 executive actions on immigration as detailed in the Obama White House report, Modernizing and Streamlining Our Legal Immigration System for the 21st Century (July 2015).

-To determine whether additional visas are available, USCIS will compare the number of visas available for the remainder of the fiscal year with:
+To determine availability of additional visas, USCIS will compare the number of visas available for the remainder of the fiscal year with:

 DOS publishes current immigrant visa availability information in a monthly Visa Bulletin.
-The Visa Bulletin indicates when statutorily limited visas are available to prospective immigrants based on their individual priority dates.
+The Visa Bulletin indicates availability of statutorily limited visas based on individual priority dates.

 A priority date is generally the date when an applicant’s relative or employer properly filed an immigrant visa petition (I-140) on an applicant’s behalf with USCIS.
-If a labor certification is required to be filed along with an applicant’s immigrant visa petition (I-140) also requires a labor certification, the priority date is the date that the US Department of Labor (DOL) accepted that labor certification application for processing.
+If an applicant’s immigrant visa petition (I-140) also requires a labor certification, the priority date is the date that the US Department of Labor (DOL) accepted that labor certification application for processing.

-Availability of an immigrant visa means eligible applicants can take one of the final steps in the process of becoming US permanent residents.
+Immigrant visa availability means that eligible applicants can take one of the final steps in the process of becoming US permanent residents.